 Six of the 79 studies (Figure 16) were concerned exclusively with midwifery, seven with both nursing and midwifery, and 66 with nursing alone.
-There were no midwifery studies conducted in Asia or The Americas.
+There were no midwifery studies found that were conducted in Asia or The Americas.

 All regions had a distribution of qualitative and quantitative methodologies, though the Asia and Middle East region did not include any mixed methods research.
-Ten of the studies included for final analysis adopted a mixed method design.
-Seven of which conducted a correlational analysis on a cross-sectional survey paired with either structured or semistructured interviews or focus groups.
-One study (Enyan et al., 2022) completed a quasiexperimental pre and post-intervention survey in parallel with semi-structured interviews.
-Of the 31 qualitative studies, only one used structured interviews for data collection purposes, with 16 using semi-structured interviews, two in depth-interviews, 10 used focus-groups.
+Ten of the studies included for final analysis adopted a mixed method design, seven of which conducted a correlational analysis on a cross-sectional survey paired with either structured or semi-structured interviews or focus groups.
+One study (Enyan et al., 2022) completed a quasi-experimental pre and post-intervention survey in parallel with semi-structured interviews.
+Of the 31 qualitative studies, only one used structured interviews for data collection purposes, with 16 using semistructured interviews, two in depth-interviews, 10 used focus-groups.